 The updated VAST makes it possible for ads to now contain the “adType” label allowing for some ads to be audio-only.
-Audio becomes part of the programmatic family thanks to this.
+Thanks to this, audio becomes part of the programmatic family.
 That wasn’t all the VAST improved upon.
 The new framework includes placement for linear ads such as:

-- Skippable Ads: Pre-Roll or Mid-Roll ads are now placeable in audio content.
-Each with their pros and cons.
+- Skippable Ads: Pre-Roll or Mid-Roll ads can now be placed in audio content, each with their own pros and cons.

 How do all these templates fit together?

-Remember how I was telling you about how audio joined the programmatic family?
-Here’s what I mean by that – combining DAAST and VAST gives you holistic cross-device branding campaigns.
-With programmatic advertising, you get a whole picture view of the journey from viewer to a listener.
+Remember I was telling you about how audio joined the programmatic family?
+Here’s what I meant by that – combining DAAST and VAST gives you holistic, cross-device branding campaigns.
+With programmatic advertising, you get a whole picture view of the journey, from viewer to a listener.

 That example is typical among the millions of audio streaming users, and it displays the power of autonomous advertising.
 Let artificial intelligence bridge the gap between offline and online activities.